dejan2609/tutorial-swarm-storm/README.md

 ![An overview of our tutorial deployment.](overview.PNG)

-We'll have 3 machines running Ubuntu Server 14.04, each of which will be running a Docker daemon with several containers inside.
-After the initial setup, we will only talk to one of the machines, though, (`Ubuntu 1`) and it will (for the most part) just feel like having a single Docker daemon.
+You'll have 3 machines running Ubuntu Server 14.04, each of which will be running a Docker daemon with several containers inside.
+After the initial setup, you will only talk to one of the machines, though, (`Ubuntu 1`) and it will (for the most part) just feel like having a single Docker daemon.
-When Swarm is in place, we'll set up a storm cluster on top that uses the existing ZooKeeper ensemble for coordination and deploy a topology.
+When Swarm is in place, you'll set up a Storm cluster on top that uses the existing ZooKeeper ensemble for coordination.

-Public access to the `Ubuntu 1` machine is required (i.e. assign a public IP!), because otherwise we won't be able to have a look at the beautiful Storm UI ;-)
+Public access to the `Ubuntu 1` machine is required (i.e. assign a public IP if you play along!), because otherwise you won't be able to have a look at the beautiful Storm UI ;-)

 ## Step-By-Step

 We are using hostnames `zk1.openstack.baqend.com`, `zk2.openstack.baqend.com` and `zk3.openstack.baqend.com` for the three Ubuntu machines.
 If you do not want to set up a DNS for your ZooKeeper nodes, you can also do the entire tutorial with IP addresses.
 Just check out the [tutorial on GitHub](https://github.com/Baqend/tutorial-swarm-storm), find-and-replace our hostnames with your hostnames or IP addresses and you should be able to copy-paste most of the statements into the shell as we go along.

-`10.10.100.26` --> `zk1.openstack.baqend.com`
-`10.10.100.27` --> `zk2.openstack.baqend.com`
-`10.10.100.28` --> `zk3.openstack.baqend.com`

-### Prepare an image
+### Prepare an Image

 In order to make this entire procedure not too repetitive, you'll do the preparation steps on only one of the machines, shut it down and take a snapshot (image).
 You will then create the other machines from this snapshot.
 So let's begin: